Indian Christian Wedding 101: Why They Offer You the Best of Both Worlds

 The bride has a ritual of throwing the bouquet she’s been holding towards the crowd without facing it.
 The person who catches the bouquet is believed to get married next.

-After the wedding, comes the grand reception celebration.
+After the Indian Christian wedding, comes the grand reception celebration.
 The whole crowd cheers the couple and throws flowers and confetti on them.
 There are many fun games which the bridesmaids play with the groom.
 If you’re planning to have a Christian wedding reception party, you must book your banquet hall in advance to avoid any disappointments.
 A wedding cake is an absolute must.
 At a Goan wedding, Konkani, coastal or European cuisines are relished.
 Whereas pork curries are special delicacies in Meghalaya or Mizoram.
 There are speeches, cake cutting, drinking and dancing at the wedding reception parties.